manu31shukla/Phaser-game/README.md

 ## Usage

     To run the game locally, use the following command:

-    ```bash
+    ```sh
     npm run start
     ```
 This command will start a local development server and open the game in your default web browser.